Forensic Accounting Experts Tally Wage and Hour Claims for Class Actions

 Many wage and hour accusations are not economically viable unless the attorney can secure class action certification.
 For example, it wouldn’t pay the cost of litigation to pursue a wage and hour complaint at a local restaurant.
 But if that shop was part of a chain, and the unlawful practices were widespread, a class action could bring justice for hundreds of aggrieved workers.
 NAFA understands the requirements of class action certification, and we provide the forensic support your law firm needs to press its case.

-As part of our comprehensive litigation support, North American Forensic Accounting PC calculates wage and hour claims for plaintiff and defense counsel.
+As part of our comprehensive litigation support, North American Forensic Accounting calculates wage and hour claims for plaintiff and defense counsel.
 To learn more, call us at 347-286-4860 or contact one of our offices online to schedule an appointment.
 NAFA serves clients from offices throughout the United States, including in Philadelphia, Pittsburgh, New York City, Atlanta, Charlotte, Miami, and the Tampa Bay Area.